Graduate Department of

 ISC 5316.
 Applied Computational Science II (4).
 Prerequisite: ISC 5315 or instructor permission.
 This course provides students with high-performance computational tools necessary to investigate problems arising in science and engineering, with an emphasis on combining them to accomplish more complex tasks.
 A combination of course work and lab work provides the proper blend of theory and practice with problems culled from the applied sciences.
 Topics include mesh generation, stochastic methods, basic parallel algorithms and programming, numerical optimization, and nonlinear solvers.

 ISC 5317.
 Computational Evolutionary Biology (4).
-Prerequisites: ISC 5224, 5306, or instructor permission.
+Prerequisites: ISC 5224, ISC 5306, or instructor permission.
 This course presents computational methods for evolutionary inferences.
-Topics include the underlying models, the algorithms that analyze these models, and the creation of software to carry out the analysis.
+Topics include the underlying models, the algorithms that analyze models, and the creation of software to carry out the analysis.

 ISC 5318.
 High-Performance Computing (3).
 Prerequisites: ISC 5305 or equivalent or instructor permission.
 This course introduces high-performance computing, term which refers to the use of parallel supercomputers, computer clusters, as well as software and hardware in order to speed up computations.
 Students learn to write faster code that is highly optimized for modern multi-core processors and clusters, using modern software-development tools and performance analyzers, specialized algorithms, parallelization strategies, and advanced parallel programming constructs.